voerro/vue-tagsinput/README.md

 </script>
 ```

 Include the CSS file on your page to apply the styling.
-Read the `Styling` section to learn how to modify the appearance.
+Read the `Styling` section to learn how to customize the appearance.

 ```
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@voerro/vue-tagsinput@1.8.0/dist/style.css">